Channel 4: Carriage

-Channel 4 also makes some of its programming available "on demand" via cable and the Internet through All 4.
+Channel 4 also makes some of its programming available "on demand" via cable and the internet through the Channel 4 VoD service.

 Funding

 During its first decade, Channel 4 was funded by subscriptions collected by the IBA from the ITV regional companies, in return for which each company had the right to sell advertisements on the fourth channel in its own region and keep the proceeds.
 This meant that ITV and Channel 4 were not in competition with each other, and often promoted each other's programmes.

 A change in funding came about under the Broadcasting Act 1990 when the new corporation was afforded the ability to fund itself.
 Originally this arrangement left a "safety net" guaranteed minimum income should the revenue fall too low, funded by large insurance payments made to the ITV companies.
 Such a subsidy was never required, however, and these premiums were phased out by the government in 1998.
 After the link with ITV was cut, the cross-promotion which had existed between ITV and Channel 4 also ended.

 In 2007, owing to severe funding difficulties, the channel sought government help and was granted a payment of £14 million over a six-year period.
 The money was to have come from the television licence fee, and would have been the first time that money from the licence fee had been given to any broadcaster other than the BBC.
 However, the plan was scrapped by the Secretary of State for Culture, Media and Sport, Andy Burnham, ahead of "broader decisions about the future framework of public service broadcasting".
 The broadcasting regulator Ofcom released its review in January 2009 in which it suggested that Channel 4 would preferably be funded by "partnerships, joint ventures or mergers".

 As of 2022, it breaks even in much the same way as most privately run commercial stations through the sale of on-air advertising, programme sponsorship, and the sale of any programme content and merchandising rights it owns, such as overseas broadcasting rights and domestic video sales.
-For example, as of 2012 its total revenues were £925 million with 91 per cent derived from sale of advertising.
+For example, as of 2012 its total revenues were £925 million with 91% derived from sale of advertising.
 It also has the ability to subsidise the main network through any profits made on the corporation's other endeavours, which have in the past included subscription fees from stations such as E4 and Film4 (now no longer subscription services) and its "video-on-demand" sales.
 In practice, however, these other activities are loss-making, and are subsidised by the main network.
-According to Channel 4's last published accounts, for 2005, the extent of this cross-subsidy was some £30 million.
+According to Channel 4's published accounts, for 2005 the extent of this cross-subsidy was some £30 million.